mermaid-js/mermaid/docs/n00b-gettingStarted.md

 </body>
 ```

-3. When initializing mermaid using `mermaid.initialize()`, it takes all the `<div class="mermaid">` tags it can find in the html body and starts to render them.
+3. When initializing mermaid using `mermaid.initialize()`, mermaid takes all the `<div class="mermaid">` tags it can find in the html body and starts to render them one by one.
 This is done like so:

 ```
 <body>